vishalm/WhatsAppFlowHub/README.md

 ## 🌟 Overview

-WhatsFlowPro is an intelligent AI-powered ecosystem that revolutionizes how individuals and businesses manage tasks extracted from WhatsApp conversations.
+WhatsAppFlowHub is an intelligent AI-powered ecosystem that revolutionizes how individuals and businesses manage tasks extracted from WhatsApp conversations.
 By combining advanced Natural Language Processing, seamless third-party integrations, and intelligent automation, it transforms informal messaging into structured, actionable workflows.

 ### 🎯 Problem Statement